-Because it may not be possible or practicable to purchase all of the stocks in the index, the investment adviser seeks to track the total return of the index by using sampling techniques.
-Sampling techniques involve investing in a limited number of index securities which, when taken together, are expected to perform similarly to the index as a whole.
-These techniques are based on a variety of factors, including performance attributes, tax considerations, capitalization, dividend yield, price/earnings ratio, industry factors, risk factors and other characteristics.
-The fund generally expects that its portfolio will hold less than the total number of securities in the index, but reserves the right to hold as many securities as it believes necessary to achieve the fund's investment objective.
+The investment adviser typically seeks to track the price and yield performance of the index by replicating the index.
+This means that the fund generally expects that it will hold the same securities as those included in the index.
+However, the investment adviser may use sampling techniques if the investment adviser believes such use will best help the fund to track the index or is otherwise in the best interest of the fund.
+Sampling techniques involve investing in a limited number of index securities that, when taken together, are expected to perform similarly to the index as a whole.
+These techniques are based on a variety of factors, including performance attributes, tax considerations, capitalization, dividend yield, price/ earnings ratio, industry factors, risk factors and other characteristics.
+When the fund uses sampling techniques, the fund generally expects that its portfolio will hold less than the total number of securities in the index, but reserves the right to hold as many securities as it believes necessary to achieve the fund's investment objective.
 The fund generally expects that its industry weightings, dividend yield and price/earnings ratio will be similar to those of the index.